LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 In these systems, predicates may become available for calling as soon as they are compiled even if the remaining of the source file is yet to be compiled.

+The Logtalk compiler reads source files using the Prolog standard ``read_term/3`` predicate.
+This ensures compatibility with any syntax extensions that the used backend may implement.
+In the first compiler stage, all source file terms are read and data about all defined entities, directives, predicates, and grammar rules is collected.
+Any defined :ref:`term-expansion rules <expansion_expansion>` are applied to the read terms.
+Grammar rules are expanded into predicate clauses unless expanded by user-defined term-expansion rules.
+The second stage compiles all initialization goals and clause bodies, taking advantage of the data collected in the first stage, and applying any defined goal-expansion rules.
+Depending on the compilation mode, the generated code can be instrumented for debugging tools or optimized for performance.
+Linter checks are performed during these two first stages.
+The final step in the second stage is to write the generated intermediate Prolog code into a temporary file.
+In the third and final stage, this intermediate Prolog file is compiled and loaded by the used backend.

 .. _programming_compiling:

 Compiling and loading your applications